ayushmunjal/CurrencyConverter/README.md

 ## Install dependencies

-Run `npm install` from root folder.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm install` to install the dependencies.

-## Deployment server
+## Run the Application

 Run `npm start`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.